v-scornell/MD-101T00-ManagingModernDesktops/Instructions/Labs/0402-Configure and deploy Microsoft 365 Apps from Intune.md

-# Practice Lab - Configure and deploy Office 365 ProPlus from Intune
+# Practice Lab - Configure and deploy Microsoft 365 Apps from Intune

 ## Summary

-In this lab, you will practice configuring Office 365 ProPlus for deployment in Intune and deploying it to devices.
+In this lab, you will practice configuring Microsoft 365 Apps for deployment in Intune and deploying it to devices.

 ### Scenario

-All the developers at A. Datum require Microsoft Office 365 ProPlus.
+All the developers at A. Datum require Microsoft Microsoft 365 Apps.
 You've been asked to deploy  64-bit versions of Microsoft Excel, Outlook, PowerPoint and Word to their Windows 10 devices.
 You also need to ensure they are configured for the Semi-Annual channel for updates.
 This should be tested on LON-CL4.

 #### Task 1: Verify installed apps on device before deployment